belowlab/COMPADRE/README.md

 ## Updates

-1. Added support for shared segments-based relationship estimation.
+1. COMPADRE integrates shared segments-based relationship estimation ahead of pedigree reconstruction.
 This requires a file with pairwise shared segment data provided as input via the `--segment_data <FILE>` flag.
 We used [GERMLINE2](https://github.com/gusevlab/germline2) in our benchmarking, but there are a large number of tools that can generate these data.
 File formatting examples for this input can be found in the `example_data` folder(s).

     ```bash
     --segment_data example_data/simulations/EUR/eur_size20_segments.txt